ysabri/GitDrive/docs/index.rst

             handlers in order to implement ours.
 Will update the section once its done.

     **5.Commit:**
-        We have one acton from the commit command.
+        We have one function from the commit command.

-        Its a commit but with stuff baked in it.
+        1) *commit(repo: Repository, name: string, email: string, summary: string, message: string)*: A commit but with stuff baked in it.
 So given an author's name and email, a summary and a message, it will create a commit under HEAD with author and email set.
 Before committing, it will unstage everything then stage it all again.